 50. Use a Conversational Tone in Your Copywriting

-By using a conversational tone, you’ll be able to better connect with your audience and come across in a more genuine way.
+By using a conversational tone, you’ll better connect with your audience and come across more genuinely.

 51. Add Keywords in Your Copy